The Sandman Reader II: The Doll’s House

 Just when it seemed that Rose was doomed to die, Unity appeared in a younger form to offer herself as the rightful vortex.
 That role had been passed on to Rose while Morpheus was imprisoned and Unity in a coma in issue #1 but Unity had been the rightful vortex all along.
 With Unity about to die in the physical world anyway, that trade was accepted by Morpheus.
 Rose was spared and Unity died soon thereafter.

-Elsewhere, Morpheus wondered the same thing about his own existence.
+Elsewhere, Morpheus wondered the same about his existence.
 He confronted Desire about her part in causing the vortex role to improperly transfer to Rose in the first place.
 It was Desire who raped Unity while she was in a coma and Rose was eventually born as a result of that act, thus over-complicating the situation.
 After Desire confessed, Morpheus threatened to not let her live through a similar act in the future.

 With that coda, “The Doll’s House” came to a satisfactory conclusion.
-Given the lack of true identity in the early “Sandman” issues, one could say that the series really ‘arrived’ with this arc.
+Given the lack of an identity in the early “Sandman” issues, one could say that the series really ‘arrived’ with this arc.
 The grand potential of the overall series was much more apparent.

 Leave a Reply